 There seems to be a trend in my life, that regardless of my relationship status, I am a person consulted regarding marriage and relationships.
 What I also know is that God has given me such an undeniable passion for marriage- not just for my own one day but for marriages at large.
 I firmly believe marriage is one of the most beautiful journeys we can ever embark on yet it is one that is absolutely among the hardest.
 Marriage is serious.
 Marriage is sacred.
 Unfortunately our culture has done a stellar job of equipping people for lives that are about happiness and not holiness, being self-serving and not self-sacrificing.
-I believe God created the idea of family by first thinking of a marriage.
+I believe God created the idea of family by first thinking of marriage.
 He created us for community and connection with others.
 He created us for intimacy with our spouse.
-He created us on purpose to live our life with purpose, not just make it through life and die at the end of it.
+He created us on purpose to live our lives with purpose, not just make it through life and die at the end of it.
 When it comes to thinking about living out a life that he has called us to, for the majority of us, it will include marriage.
 I absolutely hope my life does one day include marriage, hopefully not too far away.
 I’d like to get married and truly hope that is something God has for me.
 I know some people who read this may not be a Christian and may not agree with me on everything, but know this, I believe marriage is incredibly signifiant.
 I want to do my best, that if I ever am a wife, to remember that God has given me that honor.
 I hope that the things I say in this are things that anyone can do in their marriage, I just think God makes everything far greater.
 That includes marriage.